Aiplanet: back on air

 Servers will be able to add new creatures without the client having to download and install anything.
 Users can travel from planet to planet by clicking on stars in the sky that represent other servers.

-After I read the sentence above, I suddenly noticed the parallels in between aiplanet and noctis.
-As you may know, noctis is a space exploration game whose strongest feature is the almost infinite number of different planets you can visit.
-As with aiplanet, noctis´ last version was released long ago.
+After I read the sentence above, I noticed the parallels in between aiplanet and noctis.
+Noctis is a space exploration game whose strongest feature is the almost infinite number of different planets you can visit.
+As with aiplanet, noctis’ last version was released long ago.
 A new version, running on a new engine (and written in a new language, linoleum), is expected to be released (no date so far).
 And again the same as with aiplanet, noctis is being developed by just one person, Alessandro Gignola, in his spare time.

 Related Articles: